Ayush-Learner/Data-Science-ML-Practice/Classifications and EDA on Datasets/README.md

 ## Description
 -Exhaustive EDA is done.
 Both univariate and multivariate.
+Outliers were removed and missing data was imputed by its mean.
+-Hypothesis were generated and new features were engineered based on hypothesis.